deeplearning4j/deeplearning4j/neuralnet-overview.md

 ## <a name="intro">More Machine Learning Tutorials</a>

-For people just getting started with deep learning, the following tutorials and videos provide an easy entrance to the fundamental ideas of feedforward networks:
+For people just getting started with deep learning, the following tutorials and videos provide an easy entrance to the fundamental ideas of deep neural networks:

 * [Deep Reinforcement Learning](./deepreinforcementlearning.html)
 * [Deep Convolutional Networks](./convolutionalnets.html)